-3.6.5 Radio Configuration Examples
+3.5.4 Radio Configuration Examples

-The following example configures the wireless interface radio1:
+The following example configures the wireless interface radio0:

-'''

-talk radio radio1 address 0x7D10FFFF model S config scc talk radio radio1 channel one config number 5 MW 1 PN 5 talk radio radio1 ip-address 192.168.0.1 talk radio radio1 neighbor 0x11223344 MW 200
+talk radio radio0 address 0x7D10FFFF model S config scc talk radio radio0 channel one config number 5 MW 1 PN 5 talk radio radio0 neighbor 0x11223344 MW 200

-'''

-The first line assigns the symbolic name radio1 to the interface, specifies that the address of that interface is 7D10FFFF, that the radio is an S-band model, and enables the SCC device.
+The first line assigns the symbolic name radio0 to the interface, specifies that the address of that interface is 7D10FFFF, that the radio is an S-band model, and enables the synchronous serial device.

-The second line specifies that the channel for interface radio1 is called one, the channel number is 5 (using a transmission frequency of 2427.863 MHz), the default power level is 1 mW, and the PN code is 5.
-All other radios on the network should use channel 5 and a PN code of 5.
+The second line specifies that channel for interface radio0 is called one, the channel number is 5 (using a transmission frequency of 2427.863 MHz), the default power level is 1 mW, and the PN code is 5.
+All other radios on the network should use channel 9 and a PN code of 5.